Using the Disclosure and Barring Service (DBS)

 All organisations applying for fewer than 100 checks in a year must apply via an umbrella body, rather than directly to the DBS.
 Community groups in Sussex can use Safety Net.
 The DBS provide information about other umbrella bodies.

 The umbrella body will provide you with a copy of the DBS Code of Practice, forms and guidelines on how to complete them.
 Your volunteers or employees will need to provide a range of information that can be used to verify their identity and address.
+(If the volunteer/employee is a refugee or asylum seeker, and they do not have the documentation they need, see DBS checks for asylum seekers and refugees).

 When the DBS has completed its checks it will send a copy of the disclosure to the individual applicant (at their home address).
 The applicant should show this to you and/or the umbrella body.